Gjacquenot/von-karman/docs/input_README.txt

 nu                      Kinematic viscosity of the fluid.
 Positive real number. vorticity               Whether to plot the vorticity or not.
 Boolean: 1 (yes) or 0 (no). obstacle                Whether to include an obstacle in the domain or not.
 Boolean: 1 (yes) or 0 (no). object                  Type of obstacle.
-String: "circle", "rectangle" or "airfoil". animation               Whether to animate the solution or not.
+String: "circle", "rectangle", "mountain" or "airfoil". animation               Whether to animate the solution or not.
 Boolean: 1 (yes) or 0 (no). animation_dt            Time step for the animation (print solution each animation_dt time-steps).
 Positive integer.